-• Students understand how choice of unit determines how easy or difficult it is to understand an expression of
+• Students understand how choice of unit determines how easy or difficult it is to understand an expression of measurement.

 • Students determine appropriate units for various measurements and rewrite measurements based on new units.
-Lesson 12 Summary

-• Students have reinforced their ability to read, write, and operate with numbers in scientific notation.
+Lesson 12 Summary • Students have reinforced their ability to read, write, and operate with numbers in scientific notation.

 A certain brand of MP3 player will display how long it will take to play through its entire music library.
 If the maximum number of songs the MP3 player can hold is 1,000 (and the average song length is 4 minutes), would you want the time displayed in terms of seconds-, days-, or years-worth of music?
 Explain.